ahmad-a-ebrahim/ahmad-a-ebrahim/README.md

 # 💫 About Me:
-Hi, I'm Ahmad, <br>I am a final year software engineering student and a front-end developer.
+Hi, I'm Ahmad, <br>a Software Engineer and Frontend Developer.

 ## 🌐 Socials: